 - Define the scope of the organization.

-- What type of products or services is company producing?
+- What type of products or services is the company producing?

 - Internal & External Issues

-Internal and external issues must be defined and what type of competitors are company in competition.
+Internal and external issues must be defined and what type of competitors are a company in the competition.

 Needs and Expectations of Interested parties